 Established in 1949, CSULB is one of the flagship campuses in the 23 campus CSU system, the largest public university system in the world.
 CSULB is home to 63 academic departments and programs, 11 centers, three institutes, and three clinics.
 There are 191 bachelor’s degree programs, 73 master’s degree programs, and one joint PhD program.
 For their excellence in teaching and learning, many of CSULB’s faculty and student scholars have earned many prestigious awards.

-The Department is one of the largest in California with approximately 800 undergraduate and 100 graduate majors.
-The department is well known for the strength of its faculty which includes well known experts in their respective fields, and a balance of academic researchers and highly qualified criminal justice practitioners.
-In addition, the department is also highly regarded for the strength of its core curriculum, academic rigor, high retention and graduation rates, diverse student population, responsiveness to non-traditional students, and scholarly research.
+The School is one of the largest in California with approximately 800 undergraduate and 100 graduate majors.
+The School is well known for the strength of its faculty which includes well known experts in their respective fields, and a balance of academic researchers and highly qualified criminal justice practitioners.
+In addition, the School is also highly regarded for the strength of its core curriculum, academic rigor, high retention and graduation rates, diverse student population, responsiveness to non-traditional students, and scholarly research.

 Criminal Justice faculty are actively engaged in research, and are active in national or regional organizations including the Academy of Criminal Justice Sciences (ACJS) and the American Society of Criminology (ASC).
 The graduate program in criminal justice is highly regarded due to its rigorous admission requirements, flexible yet challenging curriculum, and supportive and caring faculty.